WarrantyNowVoid/jekyll-wnv/_posts/2014-01-28-wnv-cares-helping-lost-googlers-05b3e.md

 date: 2014-01-28 12:25:57 -0500
 author: pope
 title: "WNV Cares: Helping Lost Googlers"
-tagline: "Every year, like twenty-ish people fall victim to Google\'s indifference, and instead of finding the answers they need, find themselves here on WNV, face-to-face with a poop joke.
+excerpt: "Every year, like twenty-ish people fall victim to Google\'s indifference, and instead of finding the answers they need, find themselves here on WNV, face-to-face with a poop joke.
 Today, we try to help those poor lost souls. "
 category: Articles
 tags: ["PSA","giving back to the community","assholery","WNV Cares","Google","searching is hard to do","mongolian halloween chinggis khaan","pope sox","candy tastes better when it's been hard won","puns","DR"]
 comments: true